-In this third and final installment of our series on retargeting, we go over best practices and the typical pitfalls encountered by marketers that leverage this type of advertising strategy.
+In this third and final installment of our series on retargeting campaigns, we go over best practices and the typical pitfalls encountered by marketers that leverage this type of advertising strategy.

 - Refine your audience segments.
 Separate your site visitors according to what they did or did not purchase.
 For those who purchased a specific item, consider re-targeting them with a complementary product.
 When appropriate, exclude visitors who’ve converted.

 - Set a limit on how often a segment is retargeted.
 Also closely related to No. 1 is setting a limit on how often a site visitor is retargeted.
 For instance, Google AdWords allows you to limit the number of times a user is exposed to your brand’s display ad per day, week or month.